How to use a to-do journal to stay organized and reduce the mental clutter.

 One of the biggest sources of clutter and disorganization in my life is my own brain.
-It might be just me, but if I don’t write down the things I need to do, they simply won’t get done.
+If I don’t write down the things I need to do, they simply won’t get done.
 I have learned that if something pops into my mind that I should do, that I should immediately write it down or it will be lost within a few seconds.

 But forgetting anything—big or small—makes me feel pretty terrible.

 My old system was to use my planner for scheduling and random slips of paper all over my desk, my purse, my planner, and my fridge for all of the other to-do items.
-An important part of my old system was never actually looking at any of it.
+The most important part of my old system was never actually looking at any of it.

 The act of writing things down helped some, but most of it remained forgotten.